zmsy/zmsy.github.io/content/blog/reverse-engineering-espn/index.md

 Since we had _two_ different values on different pages for the Runs Created metric, let me check [Yelich's individual player page in ESPN](https://www.espn.com/mlb/player/stats/_/id/31283/christian-yelich)...

 _captureD - CAPTURE HERE OF THE PLAYER PAGE DEVTOOLS_

+Unfortunately, this one is just passed as a value and there's no derivation on it.
+Turns out there's a MobX store on this page that's open to investigation, but unfortunately it doesn't contain anything other than values.
+No derivation formula.
+I'm guessing that these formulas are calculated server-side for this page.

 ### Runs Created, ESPN Version